-For example, in the image below you can see how Vitasoy is using Zhihu account to explain benefits of its plant-based milk products.
+For example, in the image below you can see how Vitasoy is using the Zhihu account to explain the benefits of its plant-based milk products.

 How can brands in the plant-based milk sector reach Chinese consumers and sell their products?

 E-commerce platforms have become the main purchase media for Chinese consumers, even in the plant-based milk sector.
-Of course, as we said before about social media, when we talk about e-commerce platforms to sell your products in China, we mean Chinese e-commerce platforms because they only buy on these platforms.
-Where do Chinese consumers go to buy plant-base milk products?
+Of course, as we said before about social media when we talk about e-commerce platforms to sell your products in China, we mean Chinese e-commerce platforms because they only buy on these platforms.
+Where do Chinese consumers go to buy plant-based milk products?

-The most suitable e-commerce platforms for plant-base milk products are Tmall, Taobao, JD and Pinduoduo.
+The most suitable e-commerce platforms for plant-based milk products are Tmall, Taobao, JD, and Pinduoduo.
 However, it is not so easy to create an online store on these platforms, therefore brands can find distributors or contact us as we can help you with all managing tasks.

-In addition, cross border e commerce platforms are also a good way to sell your plant-base milk products in the Chinese market, without having a physical presence in China.
+In addition, cross-border e-commerce platforms are also a good way to sell your plant-based milk products in the Chinese market, without having a physical presence in China.

-The most suitable cross border e commerce platforms for plant-base milk products are Tmall global, JD worldwide and Kaola.
+The most suitable cross-border e-commerce platforms for plant-based milk products are Tmall global, JD worldwide, and Kaola.